planetrl/planetrl.github.io/draft.md

 <div class="figure">
 <img src="assets/fig/learned_latent_dynamics_model.svg" style="margin: 0; width: 100%;"/>
 <figcaption>
-In a latent dynamics model, the information of the input images is integrated into the hidden states (green) using the encoder network (grey trapezoids).
+Figure 3: In a latent dynamics model, the information of the input images is integrated into the hidden states (green) using the encoder network (grey trapezoids).
 The hidden state is then projected forward in time to predict future images (blue trapezoids) and rewards (blue rectangle).
 </figcaption>
 </div>